-Out of Reach documents the gap between renters’ wages and the cost of rental housing.
-The report’s Housing Wage is the hourly wage a full-time worker must earn to afford a modest rental home without spending more than 30% of his or her income on housing costs.
-It is based on HUD’s Fair Market Rent (FMR), which is an estimate of what a family moving today can expect to pay for a modest rental home in the area.
+Out of Reach documents the significant gap between renters’ wages and the cost of rental housing across the United States.
+The report’s central statistic, the Housing Wage, is an estimate of the hourly wage a full-time worker must earn to afford a modest rental home at HUD’s fair market rent (FMR) without spending more than 30% of his or her income on housing costs, the accepted standard of affordability.
+The FMR is an estimate of what a family moving today can expect to pay for a modestly priced rental home in a given area.

 Housing is Out of Reach

-In order to afford a modest, two-bedroom rental home in the U.S., renters need to earn a wage of $22.10 per hour.
-This Housing Wage for a two-bedroom home is $14.85 higher than the federal minimum wage of $7.25, and $5.22 higher than the estimated average hourly wage of $16.88 earned by renters nationwide.
-In seven states and the District of Columbia, the two-bedroom Housing Wage is more than $25.00 per hour.
+A full-time worker needs to earn an hourly wage of $24.90 on average to afford a modest, two-bedroom rental home in the U.S. This Housing Wage for a two-bedroom home is $17.65 higher than the federal minimum wage of $7.25, and $6.12 higher than the national average hourly wage of $18.78 earned by renters.
+In 10 states and the District of Columbia, the two-bedroom Housing Wage is more than $25.00 per hour.

 Renters with the lowest incomes face the greatest challenge in finding affordable housing.
-A renter earning the federal minimum wage would need to work 122 hours per week to afford a two-bedroom rental home at the Fair Market Rent and 99 hours per week to afford a one-bedroom.
+The average minimum wage worker must work nearly 97 hours per week to afford a two-bedroom rental home or 79 hours per week to afford a one-bedroom rental home at the average fair market rent.
 In no state can a person working full-time at the federal minimum wage afford a two-bedroom apartment at the Fair Market Rent.
-In only 22 counties can a full-time worker earning the prevailing federal or state minimum wage afford a one-bedroom rental home at the Fair Market Rent.
+In only 218 counties out of more than 3,000 nationwide can a full-time worker earning the minimum wage afford a one-bedroom rental home at the Fair Market Rent.

-On average, extremely low income households of four people earn no more than $26,420 annually and can afford at most $660 per month for housing.
-The national average fair market rent for a one-bedroom home is $931 per month and $1,149 for a two-bedroom home, far from affordable for an extremely low income family.
+In most areas of the U.S., a family of four with poverty-level income earns no more than $26,500 and can afford monthly rent of no more than $663.
+The national average fair market rent for a one-bedroom home is $1,061 per month and $1,295 for a two-bedroom home, far from affordable for a family in poverty.